-Dr. Brisson-Boivin is the Director of Research at Mediasmarts, Canada’s Centre for Digital and Media Literacy.
+Dr. Brisson-Boivin is the Director of Research at Mediasmarts, Canada’s Centre for Digital Media Literacy.
 Kara is responsible for the planning, methodology, implementation, and dissemination of key findings from original MediaSmarts’ research studies as well as evaluations of MediaSmarts’ programs.
 Kara researches the various impacts of digital technology and culture on digital citizenship, digital well-being, and online resiliency for Canadians broadly and youth in particular.

 Kara brings to MediaSmarts extensive publication experience in academic journals, magazines, news op-eds and research blogs; and a background in presenting research to key stakeholders on parliamentary committees, at academic conferences, invited talks, panels, keynote addresses, and in media interviews.

 Young Canadians in a Wireless World (Phase IV) (2019-2023)(Funded by CIRA - Canadian Internet Registration Authority) is Canada's longest running and more comprehensive research study on young people's attitudes and behaviours regarding the internet, surveying over 20, 000 parents, teachers and students since 2000.
 The study is currently in its fourth phase.
 In 2019, MediaSmarts' research team conducted focus groups to get a kid's-eye-view of what is working for young people online and what needs to be changed or improved so that they get the most out of their online experiences.
 Additional focus groups with parents helped to round out discussions about what is needed to foster (collective) online resiliency.
 This qualitative work helped up prepare for a quantitative survey conducted in 2021.
 Phase ICV of YCWW culminates in a series of research reports that will be published on the MediaSmarts website in 2022-2023.